Olkhon Island

 Northern Olkhon Ice Vistas & Grottoes*

-BREAKFAST, LUNCH-BOX
+LUNCH-BOX

 Day 3